XiatianZhang/AdaAnticipation/README.md

+Notice: This repository is no longer under maintenance.
+For updated code, please visit: https://github.com/FrancisXZhang/AdaAnticipation

 # AdaAnticipation

 This repository contains example code associated with our paper.

 At present, only the inference code and sample datasets are available.
 Comprehensive training details, codes, and resources will be made available upon the paper's acceptance.